-Thus all of God’s commandments and statutes are the expression of the righteousness of God and when we are keeping them we will be granted understanding.
+Thus all of God’s commandments and statutes are the expression of the righteousness of God and when we learn them and live by them, we will be granted understanding.

 Acts 5:32 And we are his witnesses of these things; and so is also the Holy Ghost, whom God hath given to them that obey him.